AISA-AISuperAgency/aisa-decision-intelligence-layer/README.md

 We are interested in working with:

-- builders exploring new funding or coordination models
+- Builders exploring new funding or coordination models
-- teams designing token or non-equity systems
+- Teams designing token or non-equity systems
-- researchers working on agent-based systems
+- Researchers working on agent-based systems
-- capital providers interested in simulation-informed decision making
+- Capital providers interested in simulation-informed decision making

 ---